kennedyj/handrit/README.md

 Handrit is a basic wiki style node.js framework leveraging jade and markdown.

 ### Usage
-Currently it relies on Express, hopefully I can change that.
+Currently it relies on Express and connect.
 Below is a complete example.
-Only render, or list and get are required though.
-Currently only render is supported
+Only render, or list and item are required though.

     var handrit = require('handrit');